-I know, you may think a wall is a wall is a wall.
-But when designing a new workspace the realization hits that the differences are significant and can have a major impact on the long-term bottom line.
-The main considerations include price, flexibility and acoustical privacy and it is essential to make an educated comparison.
+I know, you may think ‘a wall is a wall is a wall’.
+But when designing a new workspace, it’s important to realize that the differences can have a major impact on the long-term bottom line.
+The main considerations include price, flexibility and acoustical privacy, and it is essential to make an educated comparison.

-The major difference is that a Demountable Wall system usually comes in pieces and needs to be assembled on site.
+Demountable walls are architectural wall systems that can be unmounted, relocated, and reinstalled at a new location.
+Movable wall is just another name for demountable wall.
+Sometimes they are also called demountable partitions.
+There are two main types of demountable walls: modular and unitized.
+Modular wall systems usually come in pieces and need to be assembled on site.
 These types of walls can require more labor and coordination from a logistical stand point.
-Movable Walls arrive on site as a unit assembly and typically install very quickly and can be easily reconfigured using less labor.
+Unitized walls arrive on site as a unit assembly and typically install very quickly and can be easily reconfigured using less labor.

 What are the pros and cons of one type of a wall system over the other?

-Demountable walls typically have a few more skin and finish options than Movable Walls which is key for a project that requires a high level of design flexibility.
-Movable Walls however, will arrive in a more finished state which can decrease the project installation schedule as they install very quickly.
+Modular walls typically have a few more skin and finish options than unitized walls, which is key for a project that requires a high level of design flexibility.
+Unitized walls, however, will arrive in a more finished state which can decrease the project installation schedule as they install very quickly.
 They can also be specified in a way that allows panels to be interchangeable.

-Steelcase’s new V.I.A. system has some features of both a Demountable and Movable wall system, although the frame may be stick built many of the elements come in finished state such as captured glass panels that snap in place and can go from single pane to double pane with out changing structure.
+Steelcase’s new V.I.A. system has some features of both demountable and unitized wall systems – although the frame may be stick-built many of the elements come in finished state such as captured glass panels that snap in place and can go from single pane to double pane with out changing structure.

-Why would you opt for Demountable or Movable walls over traditional construction?
+Why would you opt for demountable walls over traditional construction?

-Many clients have the perception that Demountable Movable walls are cost prohibitive over traditional construction.
+Many clients have the perception that demountable walls are cost prohibitive over traditional construction.
 Contrary to what they may think, these wall systems can be very cost competitive to traditional construction.
 The first step is to ensure an apple to apple comparison.
 Things to consider are:

 > Are the configuration of the wall the same? (i.e.) amount and location of glass